Cochlea: Hair cell amplification

-Not only does the cochlea "receive" sound, a healthy cochlea generates and amplifies sound when necessary.
+Not only does the cochlea receive sound, a healthy cochlea generates and amplifies sound when necessary.
 Where the organism needs a mechanism to hear very faint sounds, the cochlea amplifies by the reverse transduction of the OHCs, converting electrical signals back to mechanical in a positive-feedback configuration.
 The OHCs have a protein motor called prestin on their outer membranes; it generates additional movement that couples back to the fluid–membrane wave.
 This "active amplifier" is essential in the ear's ability to amplify weak sounds.

 The active amplifier also leads to the phenomenon of soundwave vibrations being emitted from the cochlea back into the ear canal through the middle ear (otoacoustic emissions).

 Otoacoustic emissions

 Otoacoustic emissions are due to a wave exiting the cochlea via the oval window, and propagating back through the middle ear to the eardrum, and out the ear canal, where it can be picked up by a microphone.
 Otoacoustic emissions are important in some types of tests for hearing impairment, since they are present when the cochlea is working well, and less so when it is suffering from loss of OHC activity.
+Otoacoustic emissions also exhibit sex dimorphisms, since females tend to display higher magnitudes of otoacoustic emissions.
+Males tend to experience a reduction in otoacoustic emission magnitudes as they age.
+Women, on the other hand, do not experience a change in otoacoustic emission magnitudes with age.